makerdao/auction-keeper/README.md

 Run `bin/auction-keeper -h` without arguments to see an up-to-date list of arguments and usage information.

 To participate in all auctions, a separate keeper must be configured for collateral of each collateral type, as well as one for surplus and another one for debt auctions.
-Collateral types combine the name of the token and a letter corresponding to a set of risk parameters.
-For example, `ETH-A` and `ETH-B` are two different collateral types for the same underlying token (WETH).
+Currently, only `ETH-A` collateral type is used.

 Configure `--from-block` to the block where GEB was deployed.
-One way to find this is to look at the `STARTING_BLOCK_NUMBER` of the deployment you are using.

-Please note **collateral types in the table above are provided for illustrative purposes, and should not be interpreted as an endorsement of which collaterals should be deployed to mainnet**, which will be determined by an appropriate governance process.
-A complete list of collateral types for a deployment may be gleaned from the `addresses.json`.
+For the current mainnet system, this is `11120953`

 ## Gas price strategy